WarwickRSE/DoxygenTricks/README.md

 and one or two need you to use a "layout" file.
 These files are included, and you can diff them against the default ones Doxygen generates to see the changes.
 There is also a bibs file, and a sample document to be included in the docs.
 Lastly, there is a custom css file to tweak some of the styling.

+For more information, see the main Doxygen docs "http://www.doxygen.nl/index.html" and the README file in the FortranExample directory

 #The tricks